named-data/ChronoChat/doc/index.rst

 .. image:: https://raw.github.com/bruinfish/ChronoChat-V2/master/doc/img/chronochat-1.png

 You should see **Setting** button at the bottom of the panel.
-You can change your nick name there.
+You can change your identity and setting there.

 .. image:: https://raw.github.com/bruinfish/ChronoChat-V2/master/doc/img/setting-dialog.png

+The default setting is derived from the key and certificate you installed in step 0.

 The left part of the panel is your contact list.
 One must be one of your contacts if she/he wants to have a chat with you.